Eye emergency service

 There are four triage categories: 1 is the most urgent, for patients in need of immediate treatment for preservation of life; 4 is the least urgent, for those in no immediate danger of loss of life or sight.
 This is to ensure that emergencies are not delayed and means you will be seen in priority order, not time order.

-This is a specialist Nurse Practitioner-led service.
+This is a Specialist Practitioner-led service, consisting of Optometrists and Nurse Practitioners.
 We aim to see and treat a wide variety of eye conditions.

 However, if further investigation is required by the Ophthalmologist, an appointment may be made for you.
 This could be later the same day, or a different day, depending on the urgency of your eye condition.